msheiny/nautobot-app-device-onboarding/docs/user/app_detailed_design.md

 - [Jdiff](https://jdiff.readthedocs.io/en/latest/usage/#extract_data_from_json) - Used to simplify parsing required data fields out of command outputs returned from command parser libraries like textFSM.
 Specifically `extract_data_from_json` method.
 - Parsers - Initially NTC Templates via textFSM, but future support for PyATS, TTP, etc. is expected in the future.

+## YAML Definition DSL

+To learn how to extend the app, or update its default YAML definitions visit [Extending and Overriding Platform YAML Files](./app_yaml_overrides.md).

 ## How the SSoT **Sync Devices From Network** Job Works

 1. The job is executed with inputs selected.